ryanpeters-MSFT/CoreWCFMigrate/readme.md

 ## Binding Configuration

 - **Framework** - Typically configured within the `<system.ServiceModel />` section of web.config, along with endpoint behavior and service behavior definition.
 Configuration can also be made via C# code.
 - **CoreWCF** - Solely configured via C# code in the .NET pipeline via `WebApplicationExtensions.UseServiceModel(...)` and other middleware extensions provided by CoreWCF.

+**NOTE** - If legacy configuration is required in CoreWCF, the [CoreWCF.ConfigurationManager](https://www.nuget.org/packages/CoreWCF.ConfigurationManager) package is available to provide *limited* support for most aspects of config-based setup of services, endpoints, and basic binding configurations.

 ## Endpoint Implementation